 In an interview before the awards ceremony, Funk emphasized persistence and goal-setting in life, saying, “Everybody has a choice, so make good choices.”

 Funk was a U.S. Air Force pilot and broke a number gender barriers in aviation.
 She was the Federal Aviation Administration’s first female inspector and the first female air safety investigator for the Transportation Safety Board.
-She has more than 19,000 flight hours as a pilot and has been an instructor to 3,000 students, according to her website
+She has more than 19,000 flight hours as a pilot and has been an instructor to 3,000 students, according to her website.

 Jennifer P. Brown is co-founder, publisher and editor of Hoptown Chronicle.
 You can reach her at editor@hoptownchronicle.org.
-She spent 30 years as a reporter and editor at the Kentucky New Era.
-She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+Brown was a reporter and editor at the Kentucky New Era, where she worked for 30 years.
+She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board past president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+She serves on the Hopkinsville History Foundation's board.